 According to James Wilson’s book Adrenal Fatigue, the adrenals first respond to stress by providing you with extra cortisol, but the body can only keep up with high cortisol for so long.
 So after this, the cortisol starts to fall, leading to low cortisol.
 In between this, you could have combined highs and lows.
 You could have high, low or combined high and low cortisol causing these symptoms.
 This is called adrenal fatigue.
 Cortisol has a variety of important functions, including: the metabolism of carbohydrates, proteins and fats, affecting blood sugar levels in your blood, helping reduce inflammation and helping you deal with stress.
 The latter is especially huge.

 I suffer from adrenal fatigue at the moment, after being left hypothyroid for too long without treatment, and then being held to Levothyroxine when I did get treatment, which wasn’t the right medication for me.
-My doctor and endocrinologist (thyroid specialist) refused to test my adrenal function, when I asked, so I arranged for it to be done privately.
-When I got the results back, they showed that my cortisol was elevated 24 hours a day, causing adrenal fatigue and on-going symptoms; mainly fatigue.
-I am currently working to bring the high cortisol down.
-You can read my other blog post to learn more about that.
+I arranged for a saliva test to be done privately (a 24 hour, 4 point saliva test).
+When I got the results back, they showed that my cortisol was elevated 24 hours a day, indicating adrenal fatigue and a cause for many of my ongoing symptoms; mainly fatigue.

 In terms of exercising, Sara Gottfried explains in her book that a sign of adrenal issues can even include trying to exercise, only to find you crash, feeling light-headed and faint.
 This is due to cortisol being part of the glucocorticoid family, a substance that raises your glucose level.
 It’s cortisol’s job, to give you energy.
 When you have this reaction to exercise, it’s a sign you’ve used up your main energy supply as you’re perhaps low on cortisol and so don’t have enough ready to use.